Ad Blocker Detected

 Ethidium bromide can either be incorporated into the agarose gel during the preparation of the gel by adding an appropriate amount of EtBr solution into the gel (precast) or it can be done after running the agarose gel (post electrophoresis staining).
-After electrophoresis, the gel can also be stained by placing the gel in EtBr solution followed by destaining in water.
+After electrophoresis, the gel can also be stained by placing the gel in the EtBr solution followed by destaining in water.
 It absorbs the UV irradiation at 210 nm and 285 nm and after excitation, it emits the visible light at 605 nm (orange light).

 However, it is highly mutagenic and should be handled with extra care.
 As it is a hydrophobic molecule it can easily pass through the biological membrane (cell membrane and nuclear membrane) and gets inserted into the double-stranded DNA thereby affecting the DNA replication and transcription.
 To substitute EtBr, scientists have developed various other types of dyes that are less toxic but more sensitive than EtBr.
 These newly developed nucleic acid staining dyes are SYBR® dyes and GelRed/GelGreen dyes.

 SYBR® Safe is a member of SYBR® dyes developed by Life Technologies Corporation.
 It is a cyanine dye that has a structure similar to that of the Ethidium bromide and is 4 to 5 times less toxic than EtBr.
 The nucleic acid detection sensitivity of SYBR® Safe stain is comparable to that of the EtBr.
-It is classified as a non-toxic, non-hazardous waste under the U.S. Federal regulation.
+It has been classified as a non-toxic, non-hazardous waste under the U.S. Federal regulation.

 Just like the Ethidium bromide, it can be used to stain the agarose gel either during the casting of the gel or after running the electrophoresis.
 It absorbs the light at 280 nm and 502 nm and emits the light at 530 nm (green light).
-However, it can enter the cell rapidly that can cause cytotoxicity, therefore it is used with appropriate dilution.
+However, it can enter the cell rapidly that can cause cytotoxicity, therefore it has to be used with appropriate dilution.
 It is safe to handle and can be disposed of without the need for the complex disposal procedure.

 SYBR® Green I and II